ArtNazarov/genphpclass/README.md

  Use prefix # to generate protected functions or variables, for example: v:#protectedVariable

  Use prefix . to generate private functions or variable, for example: m:.privateFunc

+ Use prefix * in className to declare class as the final

+ Use --public-gs to make setters and getters public

 Example